ramar-work/briggs/README.md

 }
 </pre>

-Data that needs additional padding (like XML, usually) can make use of the --prefix and --suffix options.
+Data that needs additional padding (like XML, usually) can make use of the <code>--prefix</code> and <code>--suffix</code> options.
 For example, let's re-run our previous command, but convert the data to XML:

 <pre>
 briggs --convert test/full-tab.csv --xml --delimiter ';' --prefix '<Node>' --suffix '</Node>'